deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 ## <a name="code">Just Give Me the Code</a>

 Below is the `main` method of our program.
-The comments
+The comments give a high-level description of the steps involved.
+Here you can find our full implementation of the methods used in [sentiment analysis with Word2vec](https://github.com/deeplearning4j/twitter_sentiment_analysis).

     public static void main(String args[]) throws Exception {
         String s3BucketName = "sentiment140twitter";

-        //Load the data
+        //Load the data...

         // Full set of data, takes ~20 mins to train
         // String trainDataFileName = "sentiment140_train.csv";